bghira/SimpleTuner/OPTIONS.md

 - `int8-quanto` is the most broadly compatible and probably produces the best results
   - uses hardware-accelerated matmul on CUDA devices for int8, int4
   - works with `TRAINING_DYNAMO_BACKEND=inductor` (`torch.compile()`)
-- `nf4-quanto` is an experimental fp8 variant for CUDA and perhaps ROCm devices.
+- `fp8uz-quanto` is an experimental fp8 variant for CUDA and ROCm devices.
+  - better-supported on AMD silicon such as Instinct or newer architecture
   - can be slightly faster than `int8-quanto` on a 4090 for training, but not inference (1 second slower)
   - works with `TRAINING_DYNAMO_BACKEND=inductor` (`torch.compile()`)
 - `fp8-quanto` will not (currently) use fp8 matmul, does not work on Apple systems.